-Communication is an important part of any sustainable innovation efforts as it ensures alignment and engagement of all stakeholders.
-Therefore, it is important to understand the process of delivering effective communication to different stakeholders and to learn how to set and develop a sustainabilityoriented communication strategy in organizations.
-Moreover, а thorough understanding of sustainability-oriented communication is not just relevant for strategic management and academic knowledge but also for students and employees who want to be well prepared for the demands of the evolving professional landscape.
+Communication important part is an sustainable innovation efforts as it ensures alignment and engagement of all stakeholders.
+Therefore, it is important to understand the process of delivering effective communication to different stakeholders and to learn how to set and develop a sustainabilityoriented communication strategy in organizations. thorough understanding Moreover, of а sustainability-oriented communication is not just relevant for strategic management and academic knowledge but also for students and employees who want to be well prepared for the demands of the evolving professional landscape.
 It equips them to be responsible leaders who can contribute to building a more sustainable and ethical future.